foroozandehgroup/NMR-EsPy/docs/gui/topspin_install.rst

 * **Specifying the Python executable path**

-  You need to set ``py_exe`` (which is ``None`` by initially) with the path to your Python executable.
-One way to do this which should be independent of Operating System is to load a Python interpreter or write a script with the following lines (below is an example on Windows):
+  You need to set ``py_exe`` (which is ``None`` initially) with the path to your Python executable.
+One way to determine this which should be independent of Operating System is to load a Python interpreter or write a script with the following lines (below is an example on Windows):

   .. code:: pycon